Pradumnasaraf/DevOps/docs/kubernetes/commands.md

 kubectl get pods -o wide
 ```

-- To check all the running node.
+- To check all the running nodes

 ```bash
 kubectl get nodes
 ```

-- To check all the replicaset
+- To check all ReplicaSets

 ```bash
 kubectl get replicaset